 Winters Brain Injury Lawyer

-Individuals and families who have experienced a traumatic brain injury understand that this can change someone’s life very quickly.
+A traumatic brain injury can change someone’s life very quickly.
 A head injury can make it difficult for someone to retain employment, attend school, and perform the activities that bring them joy.
-Such a severe injury may impact relationships with family members and friends, adding stress to everyday life.
+Such a severe injury may impact relationships with family and friends, adding stress to everyday life.

 Because medical professionals can use terms such as “traumatic brain injury,” “TBI,” and “neurological injury” interchangeably, it is understandable that families may become confused.
 In general, individuals and their loved ones should know that any blow to the head can cause a change in the way that the brain functions.
 This is the typical definition of a traumatic brain injury.
 Severe blows to the head may cause permanent changes in the way that the brain works.